phyushin/phyushin.github.io/_posts/2016-11-22-using-mailvelope-to-send-and-receive-encrypted-mail.markdown

 __First off - you'll need key pair__

-whilst not _strictly_ true - you only _really_ need the public keys of other people to _send_ encrypted emails - you do how ever need your private key
+whilst not _strictly_ true - you only _really_ need the public keys of other people to _send_ encrypted emails - you do how ever need your private key if you want to read what you sent or read the replies back

+we touched on [how to generate a key pair][4] in the previous blog so